 Sangwan and Singh (1993) investigated ten profiles of semi-arid soils in southern Haryana to evaluate the vertical distribution of Zn, Mn, Cu, and Fe in relation to depth and other significant soil characteristics.
 The distribution of Mn and Fe was influenced by pH and CaCO3 content, while clay and CEC regulated the availability of Cu.
 Jalali and Sharma (2002) examined the soils of an intermediate mid-hill region in Jammu and discovered that soils with low organic matter and high pH levels typically exhibited low concentrations of Zn, Cu, Fe, and Mn.
 Gupta et al. (2003) examined 24 profiles from six established series (Madhaiyapura, Palri, Taton, Bhangarh, Richarikala, and Bagwai) in Northern Madhya Pradesh to assess the DTPA-extractable micronutrient cations (Zn, Cu, Fe, and Mn) and their correlation with various soil properties.
 The analysis of soil series profiles revealed that the concentrations of zinc, iron, and manganese generally diminished with depth, whereas copper peaked in the layer between 15 and 60 cm before subsequently declining with depth.
 Sharma and Chaudhary (2007) investigated the vertical distribution of available micronutrient cations (Zn, Cu, Fe, and Mn) and their correlation with various properties across 32 profiles of 8 prospective soil series in the Mandhala watershed, representing the lower Shiwaliks of Solan district in Himachal Pradesh.
 The study indicated that the concentration of available Cu was elevated at the horizontal surface and diminished with depth.
 The concentration varied from 0.30 to 2.80 mg kg−1 across nearly all soil series.

 Manganese (Mn): Manganese is recognized to exist in three valence states in the soil: (i) divalent manganese (Mn2+), which is present as an adsorbed cation or in the soil solution; (ii) trivalent manganese (Mn3+), which manifests as the highly reactive oxide Mn2O3; and (iii) tetravalent manganese (Mn4+), which is found as the very inert oxide MnO2.
 Manganese (Mn) concentration in soil solution markedly rises in acidic soils; the solubility of Mn2+ may reach levels that induce toxicity in sensitive species.
 The predominant form of manganese absorbed by plants is Mn2+.
 Tripathi et al. (1994) examined the soils of Himachal Pradesh and noted that the distribution of available manganese did not exhibit a consistent trend with depth in the soil profile.
 An average concentration of 29 mg kg−1 was observed in the soil.
 A substantial correlation between DTPA and organic carbon was also identified.
 They noted that Fe fluctuated between 0.1 and 2.8, 0.4 and 4.8, and 4.5 and above, respectively.
 Overall, the concentrations of DTPA-Zn, -Cu, and -Fe diminished with increasing soil depth.
-The report by Satyavathi and Reddy (2004) indicates that Cu and Mn levels were sufficient in the soils of ten pedons in the Telangana region of Andhra Pradesh.
+The report by Satyavathi and Reddy (2004) indicated that Cu and Mn levels were sufficient in the soils of ten pedons in the Telangana region of Andhra Pradesh.
 The study indicated an absence of a clear trend in the distribution of DTPA-extractable micronutrients with respect to depth.
-Minakshi et al. (2005) noted a 4% deficiency of manganese and a 5% deficiency of iron in the soil of Patiala district, Punjab.
+Minakshi et al. (2005) noted a 4 per cent deficiency of manganese and a 5 per centdeficiency of iron in the soil of Patiala district, Punjab.
 Sharma et al. (2003) also noted a positive correlation between organic carbon and available micronutrients in the soils.
 Sharma et al. (2006) examined the soils of various blocks in Leh district to evaluate the availability of major micronutrients and found a positive correlation between the available micronutrients Fe, Mn, and Cu (0.072, 0.029, and 0.069 mg kg−1, respectively) and organic carbon content.

 Correlation between micronutrients (Fe, Zn, Cu, and Mn) and physical properties of soils